JarvisAPI/Pi-RTOS/README.md

 In this part, you will be considering exact solution methods for ILPs (as you will formulate the task partitioning problem as an ILP), _but you will not be concerned here about how the solution methods work_.
 Instead, you will be using ready-made LP solver that you can use to solve your ILP
-_programatically_.
+_programmatically_.
 That is, we will be using (I)LP solvers that expose an API through which you can specify your LP and invoke functions to return optimal solutions (if such solutions exist).
 There are many LP solver out there, but one of the best freely available API-based ILP solvers is `lp_solve` ([link to lp_solve](http://lpsolve.sourceforge.net/5.5/)). `lp_solve` is a free (see LGPL for the GNU lesser general public license) linear (integer) programming solver based on the revised simplex method and the Branch-and-bound method for the integers.
 It can also be called as a library from different languages like C, VB, .NET, Delphi, Excel, Java.
 It can also be called from AMPL, MATLAB, O-Matrix, Scilab, Octave, R via a driver program. `lp_solve` is written in ANSI C and can be compiled on many different platforms like linux and WINDOWS.
 Basically, lp_solve is a library, a set of routines, called the API that can be called from almost any programming language to solve ILP problems.
 There are several ways to pass the data to the library: Via the API, Via input files, and Via an IDE (all the details on how to use `lp_solve` are contained in the link above).

 Another API-based ILP solver is the commercial [Gurobi](http://www.gurobi.com).
 This is regarded as the most reliable and extensive ILP solver available.
 The Gurobi API is available in many programming languages, including C, C++, Java, .NET, Python, MATLAB, and R. This is a _really_ expensive optimization API, but, luckily for us, they have an educational license that gives you access to the full fledged Gurobi for _free_.
 However, in order to authenticate that you are affiliated with an educational institute, the license should be activated from within the UBC network, so make you sure that you are on campus when activating your Gurobi license or just be connected to the UBC network through VPN.
 The documentation, including installation and license activation instructions, is comprehensive, and is made available for every supported programming language.